 Author: David Estes

-The life expectancy in the post-apocalyptic period is low due to the toxic air circulating in a desert land.
+The life expectancy in the post-apocalyptic period is low due to the toxic air circulating in a desert.
 Because of this, young girls are forced to bear a child once they turn fifteen or later.
 Siena is only fifteen and too young to be a bearer, but she hears rumors of a tribal group of women called the Wild Ones, who kidnap young girls and force them to produce children with any man.
-Sienna is all set to uncover the truth of the tribal woman and the pretense of her father.
+Siena is all set to uncover the truth of the tribal woman and the pretense of her father.
 Read this post-apocalyptic novel for teens to explore the journey of Siena.

 Author: Margaret Peterson Haddix